How do I calculate the amount of kitchen storage I need?

 As storage options become more and more flexible, the specific allocations do not have to be met as long as the appropriate amount of storage is met for kitchen size.
 Learn more about the NKBA’s storage guidelines (PDF, 68 pages, 4.27 MB).

-6. Consult a Kitchen Designer to Test Drive the Layout
+6. Consult a Kitchen Designer

 There are several benefits from consulting a kitchen designer.
 Not only will a design expert help you accomplish each of the previously mentioned steps, they can also take your ideas to the next level by creating visuals and mockups that enable you to imagine yourself using the new space.